Who is (888) 892-2253 ? (How They Affect Your Credit Score)

 If you don't recognize the number (888) 892-2253, let it go to voicemail.
 This gives you a chance to assess the situation without immediately engaging.

-Step 2: Listen to Voicemail Carefully
+Step 2: Listen to the voicemail carefully

 If they leave a message, listen for the caller's name, company, and the reason for the call.
 Note any specific account numbers or debt amounts mentioned.
 This information is crucial for verification.